Ayush272002/Machine-Learning-Algorithms-From-Scratch/Supervised Learning/Linear Regression/README.md

    - `matplotlib`: For data visualization.
    - `sklearn`: Specifically, the `model_selection` module for train-test splitting.

-2. **Running the Code:** Execute `Linear Regression with Gradient Descent .py` to train and test the linear regression model using gradient descent on the provided datasets.
+2. **Running the Code:** Execute `Linear_Regression_with_Gradient_Descent.py` to train and test the linear regression model using gradient descent on the provided datasets.

 **Output:**
 - The learned parameters (slope and intercept) of the regression line are printed.